glsukki/AI-Powered-Recipe-Generator/README.md

 ### AI - Powered Recipe Generator

 Leveraging OpenAI's ChatGPT4-Turbo and DALLE-3 to generate a detailed step-by-step instruction to go about creating a recipe, given the following parameters:
-- Cuisine Prefrence
+- Cuisine Preference
 - Ingredients
-- Dietary Prefrences
+- Dietary Preferences
 - Number of Servings

 The `generator.py` script incorporates the Streamlit web-app framework to host the Recipe Generator app that allows the User to choose their preferences and generate a unique recipe.